Essential Information

 Amongst many achievements, in its famous walls some of Britain’s greatest minds played a crucial role in solving the problem of longitude and, in 1884, the Royal Observatory was established as the location of the Prime Meridian of the World.

-Uncover stories of discovery, the tales of people who made them and the objects that they used with one of our knowledgeable staff and volunteers.
+Learn about pioneering discoveries, the people who made them and the objects that they used with one of our knowledgeable staff and volunteers.
 See our available talks, audio guides and tours below.

 Treasures Tour